Naveen Kolagatla, Data Scientist, Clorox

 Historically, Clorox’s products have been sold primarily in big box stores.
-And though that is still the case, the company has seen double-digit growth in its e-commerce business in each of the past two years—a trend that Web Analytics Group Manager Kesha Patel is responsible for maintaining.
+And though that’s still the case, the company has seen double-digit growth in its eCommerce business in each of the past two years—a trend that Web Analytics Group Manager Kesha Patel is responsible for maintaining.

-Kesha, part of a cross-functional team of data scientists, developers, analysts and product experts, had the goal of increasing the engagement of their best customers on the website for one of their brands.
-Success came quickly.
+That’s why she—and her team at HiddenValleyRanch.com—decided to bet big.
+As part of a cross-functional team of data scientists, developers, analysts, and product experts, Kesha had the goal of increasing the engagement of their best customers on the website for their Hidden Valley Ranch brand.

 In order to measure the effectiveness of this experiment, Clorox implemented analytics into Hidden Valley Ranch’s personalization engine.

 The personalization engine they built was not a massive overhaul of the website, but a few simple adjustments.
 Instead of the same hard-coded recipe recommendations on specific pages going to everyone, viewers would now see recommendations based on what pages they had previously visited.
 The team needed someone who could build an algorithm to power the engine.

 Fortunately, Naveen Kolagatla, a Data Scientist, was more than capable.
 He knew where to start: “We needed to track and collect both registered and anonymous user data on our site.”